The Bin Packing Problem with Setups: Formulations, Structural Properties and Computational Insights: A natural ILP formulation for the BPPS

-\end{proposition} The proof employs the same instance of the BPPS which was used in Proposition \ref{prop:worstcase}, which shows the analogous result for the model $\ftwoLP$.
+The proof employs the same instance of the BPPS used in Proposition \ref{prop:worstcase}, thereby showing the analogous result for the model $\ftwoLPbis$.
 In our computational experiments of Section \ref{sec:computationals}, we empirically measure the actual improvement of the lower bound provided by $\ftwoLP$ and $\ftwoLPbis$ over $\foneLP$ across the tested instance classes.